 The Department expected at least £700,000 to be invested in the proposal, which covered a 40 acre site.
 At least 200 car parking spaces, 75 spaces for lorries and 12 for coaches were required on each side, as well as 110 toilets.
 Access would have been provided to Broach Road and Moor Lee Lane.

-This would have been one of three services to trial only offering two brands of fuel.
+This would have been one of three service areas to trial only offering two brands of fuel.
 An exception to the usual rule where operators can't own two adjacent services was granted to try to get Ross and Granada interested in the plans, but to no avail.
 The Ministry were very disappointed that these modifications hadn't stopped Hensall failing.

 With extremely low traffic levels (predicted to be half of what Burtonwood was receiving), a long list of regulations and complaints from neighbours, Hensall is pretty much the epitome of why operators lost interest in building motorway services during the 1970s.
 Roadchef specifically said they felt they would not be able to make back the money they would have to invest in it.